STRd6/chlorian/tech-talk.md

 Putting it all Together
 -----------------------

-Read binary SoundFont data

-Read binary MIDI data

-Load both into the player
+To read the binary Sound Font data we use a JS SoundFont parser created by GREE and extended by Colin Clark.
+The role of the parser is to provide a JS interface to all that sweet sweet instrument data that is trappend inside ones and zeros.

+There's another half to the SoundFont reading, now that we have it in JS we still need to turn it into sounds.
+For this I used SF2 Synth which maps the JS interface into a network of WebAudio nodes in response to note events.
+This is what plays the sounds that we'll hear.

+Likewise we read the MIDI data into JS so that we can connect it up and have it control the synthesizer.

 The player is composed of a `track controller` and a `synthesizer`.

-As the track controller reads the track events from the MIDI it updates its internal state and sends instructions to the synthesizer to control the sounds.
+The track controller reads track events from the MIDI.
+It updates its  internal state and sends instructions to the synthesizer to control the sound output.

-The synthesizer uses the loaded Sound Font data to control the browser's audio context through the web audio api.

 Because computers aren't magical and JS timing isn't 100% certain, we need to buffer the upcoming 0.25s - 2s of upcoming sounds so that we experience a smooth playback experience.

 We have an interval running as fast as the browser allows that checks to make sure we're filling the upcoming buffer enough that we don't run out and stutter.
+Each update we pull off events from the MIDI until we've filled out our upcoming sound buffer.

+The end result is sweet, beautiful music!